Three mistakes you might be making with stock photos and how to choose the right stock photography service

 Optimize your stock photos, so they don’t slow down your website.

-If possible, budget for a stock photography membership.
+If possible, budget for a stock photography subscription.

 Are you using stock photos?
 What’s your favorite site?
 Tell me in the comments below!